sbunivedu/cs2-lab2/README.md

 Please create a "result.txt" file with the output from your test cases (in the console) to prove that your solution works correctly.

 ### Step 4 If You Have Time
 Stacks are useful in many ways.
 One way a stack can be useful is in evaluating a word to see if it is a palindrome.
 You will recall that a palindrome is a word that reads the same forwards as backwards.
-"MOM", "WOW", and RACECAR are all palindromes.
+"MOM", "WOW", and "RACECAR" are all palindromes.

 Adapt the algorithm in your main method to read in a word.
 Using one or more stacks, see if you can create an algorithm which decides if the word is a palindrome.
-If you still have time, you may work on program 1.